 At Let it Be Us, we recruit long-term foster parents and adoptive parents through our Finding Forever Families Program.
-In partnerships with libraries and school districts we’ve created home town meeting style events packed with information about how to become a foster parent and how to adopt.
+In partnerships with churches, libraries and school districts we’ve created home town meeting style events packed with information about how to become a foster parent and how to adopt.
 Experienced social workers and adoption recruiters from state and social service agencies present the facts as well as the children in their care who are available for adoption.
 We’re breaking down the barriers to adoption from foster care so that these children can live in families that will support and guide them throughout their lives.
 One statistic we know is the most compelling reason why this program is important, and that is for every moment a child waits in foster care, the less likely he or she is to be adopted.

 The History Of Foster Care in the U.S.